ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/shared-storage.rst

 DRBD itself is included in the upstream kernel [#]_, but we do need some utilities to use it effectively.

-CentOS does not ship these utilities, so we need to enable a third-party repository to get them.
+|CFS_DISTRO| does not ship these utilities, so we need to enable a third-party
+repository to get them.
 Supported packages for many OSes are available from DRBD's maker `LINBIT <http://www.linbit.com/>`_, but here we'll use the free `ELRepo <http://elrepo.org/>`_ repository.